It’s a very clever brush, but you don’t necessarily need these features

 I can’t help think whilst this solution works, it is a bit of a fail.
 It could have been executed better and I think many will be disappointed with how it works.
 Do you agree?

-Given the brushes battery life, if you are not travelling for long, maybe you won’t need the charger.
+Given the brushes battery life, if you are not traveling for long, maybe you won’t need the charger.
 But, it is a feature so you want to at least try to use it.

-Finally, the brush does come with a 2 year warranty that can be extended at no cost to 3 years and you do also have the option of trying the brush and returning it if you are not happy.
-Oral-B has and clearly state that there is a 30 day risk free trial/money back guarantee.
+Finally, the brush does come with a 2 year warranty.
+You do also have the option of trying the brush and returning it if you are not happy.
+Oral-B have and clearly state that there is a 60 day risk free trial/money back guarantee.

 Summary of design, usability, clean & general use